-The fund size is currently $436 million.
-Due to large inflows over the summer, the portfolio held 31% of its net assets in cash (September 2021).
-New investments are expected to reduce cash to 10% of net assets in the coming months.
+The fund size is currently $723.8 million.
+Recent inflows mean the portfolio held 30% of its net assets in cash (March 2022) following significant inflows and a more cautious investment approach given recent macroeconomic uncertainty.
 Over the long term, the team expects to maintain a cash balance of 10-20% of net assets.

-The investment portfolio has exposure to 31 direct co-investments, nine secondary funds, and seven late primary funds.
-A further three co-investments, four secondaries, and three primaries are pending investment committee approval.
+The investment portfolio has exposure to 33 direct co-investments, 17 secondary funds, and seven late primary funds.
+A further three co-investments, two secondaries and two late primaries are pending investment committee approval.

-68% of the investment portfolio is invested in small to medium-sized management buyouts, 28% is in growth capital and 4% in venture capital.
-There is a bias towards Europe (55%) and the US (32%).
-Sector exposure is focused on healthcare (36%), technology (30%) and consumer (19%).
+75% of the investment portfolio is invested in small to medium-sized management buyouts, 19% is in growth capital and 6% in venture capital.
+There is a bias towards Europe (49%), with the remainder split between North America (38%) and Asia (13%).
+Sector exposure is focused on healthcare (38%), technology (30%) and consumer (14%).

 See investment portfolio breakdown by strategy (%)